 There’s been a great deal of analysis when it comes to the psychology of real estate pricing.
 Unfortunately, most of it is inconclusive.
 There is one great strategy though but I’ll save it for last. *wink*

-What’s higher end than a house?
-I tend to agree that the psychology of a smaller, albeit just by a hair, number will have little affect on the minds of the buyers.
+What’s higher-end than a house?
+I tend to agree that the psychology of a smaller, albeit just by a hair, number will have little effect on the minds of the buyers.

 Another concept that is popular with certain agents is exact pricing.
 The idea here is that if you price a home, let’s say $237,924, the sellers have put a great deal of thought into this number so there is likely less wiggle room.